- Mission & Values

 S. Lee, Regis College class of 1961, received her master of arts degree in political science from Tufts and doctor of philosophy degree in government and politics from the University of Maryland.
 S. Lee completed the Higher Education Resource Services (HERS) Management Institute certificate in 1991-92.
 She has filled many roles at Regis College from 1975-present, including Associate Professor and Chairperson of the Political Science Department and was Academic Dean at Regis between 1985 and 2001.

-Kate Korzendorfer is Vice President of Technology Commercial Delivery at RBS Citizens Bank in Cranston, RI, where she manages programs and projects in commercial banking and asset finance.
-Prior to this, she was Program Manager at Norman Technologies in Charlotte, NC, a global consulting firm providing management and technology consulting services.
-She received a bachelor’s degree in Management Information Systems from Babson College.
+Kate Korzendorfer is vice president of technology commercial belivery at RBS Citizens Bank in Cranston, RI, where she manages programs and projects in commercial banking and asset finance.
+Prior to this, she was program manager at Norman Technologies in Charlotte, NC, a global consulting firm providing management and technology consulting services.
+She received a bachelor’s degree in management information systems from Babson College.